jmehic/LimePOS/README.md

 ##Usage Information
 To run the project, clone the repository to your local machine and run "node app.js" in the lime/ directory.
 To connect to the service, go to localhost:3000 in any browser (UI and functionality testing was done on Firefox and Chrome; some aspects of the UI break on Chrome so for the best experiece, please use Firefox).
 To use the service, first create an account and then log in with your credentials.
-There is help documentation included on the main account page of logged in users explaining different aspects of the service.
+There is a link to help documentation included on the main account page of logged in users explaining different aspects of the service.

 ##Milestones